acrolinx/secure-tunnel/README.md

 #### Acrolinx Platform with Custom Certificate for HTTPS

-When your Acrolinx Platform is secured by a certificate not supported by all of your integrations, you can use Acrolinx Secure Tunnel to handle the SSL termination.
+When your Acrolinx Platform is secured by a certificate not supported by all of your integrations, you can use the Acrolinx Secure Tunnel to handle the SSL termination.

 1. Start the HTTP to HTTPS tunnel: